Self-Organization and Artificial Life: Usage

 \section{Usage}

 Ashby coined the term ``self-organizing system'' to show that a machine could be strictly deterministic and yet exhibit a self-induced change of organization \citep{Ashby1947sos}.
 This notion was further developed within cybernetics \citep{vonFoerster1960,Ashby1962}.
-In many contexts, a thermodynamical perspective has been taken, where ``organization'' is viewed as the opposite of entropy \citep{NicolisPrigogine1977}.
-Since there is an equivalence between Boltzmann-Gibbs entropy and Shannon information, this notion has also been applied in contexts related to information theory \citep{Fernandez2013Information-Mea}.
-In this view, a self-organizing system is one whose dynamics lead it to decrease its entropy or its information content.
-In the meantime, there are several other definitions of self-organization as well.
-For example, \cite{Shalizi2001} defines self-organization as an increase in statistical complexity, which in turn is defined as the amount of information required to minimally specify the state of the system's causal architecture.
+In many contexts, a thermodynamical perspective has been taken \citep{Haken1981,Haken1988,Jaffe2017}, where ``organization'' is viewed as a reduction of entropy in a (open) system \citep{NicolisPrigogine1977}.
+Since there is an equivalence between Boltzmann-Gibbs entropy and Shannon information, this notion has also been applied in contexts related to information theory \citep{Polani2003,Polani2008,Prokopenko:2008,Fernandez2013Information-Mea}.
+In this view, a self-organizing system is one whose dynamics lead it to decrease its information content, hence becoming more predictable.
+Based on information theory, the recent subfield of \emph{guided self-organization} explores mechanisms by which self-organization can be regulated for specific purposes --- that is, how to find or design dynamics for a system such that it will have particular attractors or outcomes \citep{Prokopenko:2009,Ay2012Guided-self-org,GSO2013,GSOInception2014,ProkopenkoGershenson2014}.
+For example, the self-organization of random Boolean networks \citep{Kauffman1969,Kauffman1993} can be guided to specific dynamical regimes \citep{Gershenson:2010}.

+There are several other definitions of self-organization as well. \cite{Shalizi2001} defines self-organization as an increase in statistical complexity, which in turn is defined as the amount of information required to minimally specify the state of the system's causal architecture.
 As an alternative to entropy, the use of the mean value of random variables has also been proposed \citep{Holzer:2011}.

-The recent subfield of \emph{guided self-organization} explores mechanisms by which self-organization can be regulated for specific purposes --- that is, how to find or design dynamics for a system such that it will have particular attractors or outcomes \citep{Prokopenko:2009,Ay2012Guided-self-org,GSO2013,GSOInception2014,ProkopenkoGershenson2014}.
-Much of this research is based on information theory.
-For example, the self-organization of random Boolean networks \citep{Kauffman1969,Kauffman1993} can be guided to specific dynamical regimes \citep{Gershenson:2010}.
 The concept of self-organization is also heavily used in organization science, with relevance to early artificial society models \citep{gilbert1995artificial,EpsteinAxtell1996} which have evolved into what is known today as computational social science \citep{lazer2009life}.

+Self-organization is commonly used in a broad sense that encompasses self-assembly and other processes, but the term has at times been used in a more restrictive sense for far-from-equilibrium processes \citep{Moreno2009}.

 While there may be no single agreed-on definition of self-organization, this lack need not be an insurmountable obstacle for its study, any more than a lack of a unanimous formal definition of ``life'' has been an obstacle for progress in the fields of biology or ALife.
 In what follows, we provide a concise review of how self-organization has contributed to the progress of ALife.